220296006/Amazon-Cloud-Pratictioner/Module 8 - Pricing and Support/AWS Support Plans.md

 The Developer, Business, Enterprise On-Ramp, and Enterprise Support plans include all the benefits of Basic Support, in addition to the ability to open an unrestricted number of technical support cases.
 These Support plans have pay-by-the-month pricing and require no long-term contracts.

 The information in this course highlights only a selection of details for each Support plan.
-A complete overview of what is included in each Support plan, including pricing for each plan, is available on the AWS Support(opens in a new tab) site.
+A complete overview of what is included in each Support plan, including pricing for each plan, is available on the AWS Support site.

 In general, for pricing, the Developer plan has the lowest cost, the Business and Enterprise On-Ramp plans are in the middle, and the Enterprise plan has the highest cost.